iFixit/head-blaster/README.md

 A programmatic way to alter the s3 headers of many keys in many buckets.

 Usage:
-   node index.js --file=intput --concurrency=3 > output.log
+   node index.js --file=input --concurrency=3 --operation=./operations/fix-cache-headers.js > output.log

 where input is a file like: